 Two Figs Winery

-You can purchase a Gourmet Produce Plate or some of their local produce from the fridge and sit sipping a glass of their delicious wine, Sunday Afternoon happens to be my absolute favourite, and take in those views.
+Sample some of their local produce from the fridge and sit sipping a glass of their delicious wine, Sunday Afternoon happens to be my favourite, and take in those views.
 I can’t think of a better way to end a perfect day.

 Where to Next?

-Depending on the time you have you can visit more wineries.
+Depending on how long you are visiting the area, you can visit more wineries.
 I guess it also depends on your capacity to keep wine tasting.

-OR make a weekend of it.
-There is certainly enough to see and do, and once you have finished exploring the Shoalhaven why not head to Kangaroo Valley.
+Or make a weekend of it.
+There is indeed enough to see and do, and once you have finished exploring Berry and the Shoalhaven why not head to Kangaroo Valley?